LordVeovis/docker-librenms/README.md

 ## Environment variables
 * TIMEZONE: the timezone
 * SNMP_COMMUNITY: the default snmp community.
 I'm not sure this parameter is used
-* MYSQL_HOST: the hostname, alias name or ip of the mysql host
+* DB_HOST: the hostname, alias name or ip of the mysql host
-* MYSQL_USER: the mysql user name
+* DB_USERNAME: the mysql user name
-* MYSQL_PASS: the mysql password
 * MYSQL_PASS_FILE: a file containing the mysql password
-* MYSQL_NAME: the mysql database name
+* DB_DATABASE: the mysql database name
 * MEMCACHE_HOST: the hostname of a memcache server.
 The port is hardcoded to 11211.

 ## Volumes